Osama-Refaat1/Locals-Website/README.md

 Contributions are welcome!
 Please create a pull request or open an issue to discuss improvements or features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, feel free to reach out to me at [your_email@example.com].
+For any inquiries, feel free to reach out to me at [osamarefaat93@gmail.com].